Planning to travel to Manila, Philippines? Looking for the best things to do in Manila?

 My personal favourite?
 2-piece Chickenjoy (you might save the skin later, as the skin gives off an irresistible crunch in every bite.
 In contrast to it is the flavourful, tender, juicy meat on the inside), Jolly Spaghetti (sweet-styled sauce loaded with savoury ham and sliced hotdogs), burger steaks and the handful peach mango pie (those crispy, toasted sides!).
 Jollibee meals are not just scrumptious, it is also affordable for every local and tourist.

-Consider this foodventure the most beautiful spots in Manila.
-Be ready to gain some extra pounds after your Manila tour.
+Consider this foodventure one of the most beautiful spots and best things to do in Manila.
+Be ready to gain some extra pounds after your Manila tour!

 Intramuros in Spanish means “within the walls”, is considered one of the most historical places in Manila.
 Entering the walled city feels like you were taken back in time.